freeCodeCamp/chinese/chinese/articles/freelance-web-developer-guide.md

 After reading the heading to this section, you may be saying “what funding?”
 This is understandable as most think freelancing requires little more than their laptop.

-Well…...wrong.
+Well……...wrong.
 There are going to be expenses associated with your new venture.
 Especially if you want to…you know...make money.
 Such expenses can include renting server space, buying liability insurance for the business, fees for professionals (such as attorneys and accountants), and more.

 The good news is that it takes very little money to start up in today’s world.
 The amounts necessary will seem especially small once you start generating some revenue.
 With all of that said, let’s look at a few rules around funding your initial operations.